 - Increase joint strength

-Other investigative studies have shown that collagen has an effect on bone mineral density and bone formation.
+Further research indicates that collagen impacts bone mineral density and bone formation.
 This can be extremely beneficial especially as we start aging, to help prevent injury from potential bone degradation.
 In a very recent randomized, controlled, double-blind 12–month study, published in the journal Nutrients, 131 women were given either 5g of collagen or a placebo.
 The results indicated an increase in bone density and a favorable shift in bone markers [R].

 Hydrolyzed Collagen Benefits